albincorreya/Freesound_Max-MSP_Modules/README.md

 4. Load the max project file 'Freesound_Modules_Max.maxproj' located in the home folder and follow the instructions in the patch.

+## Contributing
+1. Fork the repo!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

 Enjoy Freesounding !

 -------------------------